TheMightyDinky/CSOL2-Global-zhongwen/README.md

-# 🇨🇳 FUNCTIONAL CN LOCALISATION FILES FOR CSO2 GLOBAL 🇨🇳
+# 🇨🇳 CN LOCALISATION FILES FOR CSO2 GLOBAL 🇨🇳
 # License
 This localisation Project is not affiliated with either Valve or Nexon, and is to be used only for "Counter-Strike: Online 2 Global".
 Counter-Strike: Online 2 is owned by both Nexon and Valve.
 Remixing, building upon this material, or transforming it requires that you distribute your contributions under the same license as the one used for my project.